 During a series, cluster headache can cause light sensitivity both during and between attacks.
 Between cluster series, those with cluster headache have the same levels of photophobia as those without a headache disorder.

 Estimates of photophobia in NDPH range from 46% to 66%, depending on the study that you are reading.
 A 2002 study found 48% of people with NDPH found pain relief by going into a dark room.

 Photophobia is the most common visual problem reported by people with traumatic brain injuries (TBI).
 About 60% of military veterans with TBI report severe light sensitivity.

 TBI can also cause a person to feel ill when exposed to fluorescent lighting, according to the International Brain Injury Association.
 Fluorescent light-induced symptoms can include headache, fatigue, dizziness, nausea, eye strain, eye fatigue, and increased sensitivity to visual input.

 Hemicrania Continua, SUNCT, and Other Trigeminal Autonomic Cephalalgias

-Although photophobia is hemicrania continua, SUNCT, and other trigeminal autonomic cephalalgias has not been studied extensively, photophobia is a known symptom of the headache disorders in this group.
+Although photophobia is hemicrania continua, SUNCT (short-lasting unilateral neuralgiform headache with conjunctival injection and tearing), and other trigeminal autonomic cephalalgias have not been studied extensively, photophobia is a known symptom of the headache disorders in this group.

 What Types of Light are Most Problematic?